 “Taking in the good, whenever and wherever we find it, gives us new eyes for seeing and living.”

-For the past three years, I’ve had the immense honor and privilege of working with Camryn Walton — helping to serve Keyhole clients and tell our own story — and today we sadly bid her adieu as she seeks more space to focus on her full-time role at Radian and find a greater balance between life, work, and play.
+For the past three years, I’ve had the immense honor and privilege of working with Camryn Walton — helping to tell our own story and serve our small businesses in Denver and Colorado Springs — and today we sadly bid her adieu as she seeks more space to focus on her full-time role at Radian and find a greater balance between life, work, and play.